FirebrandTech/jexml/README.md

   Role: type === 'admin' ?
 'Administrator' : 'User' # Ternary
 ```

-The output of the above YAML template will be:
+The output of the above Jexml template will be:

 ```xml
 <IsAdmin>true</IsAdmin>